 In Final Fantasy XIII-2 Caius forces Noel to kill him.
 Why?
 His death meant the destruction of the Heart of Chaos, and thus Etro's death - which then caused a Time Crash so massive it (apparently) returned him to life.

-Attempted and failed by Peko Pekoyama in Super Dangan Ronpa 2.
-She kills Mahiru Koizumi (who, in the past, was involved in the death of her beloved Fuyuhiko Kuzuryuu's sister), then waited until the others offically voted her the murderer before revealing that she was Kuzuryuu's tool, knowing that if Monobear ruled Kuzuryuu as the true "mastermind" behind the murder, he would get to graduate while everyone else was executed.
+Attempted and failed by Peko Pekoyama.
+She kills Mahiru Koizumi (who, in the past, was involved in the death of her beloved Fuyuhiko Kuzuryuu's sister), then waits until the others offically vote her the murderer before revealing that she was Kuzuryuu's tool, knowing that if Monobear rules Kuzuryuu as the true "mastermind" behind the murder, he would get to graduate while everyone else is executed.
 Thing is, while Peko killed Mahiru believing it'd be all for Kuzuryuu's sake, he never saw her as a tool, but actually loved her as a person.
 As a result, Peko is executed by the rules of the game, and Kuzuryuu loses an eye trying to help her.

-To say nothing of the Chapter 5 murder, in which, after finding out that the cast is actually former members of the terrorist organization Super High School Level Despair, Komaeda rigs his death to murder all of them except the traitor, Nanami, who he viewed as the only innocent one, and therefore the only one who deserved to "graduate."
-The death was originally seen as a suicide, before it was revealed that it was really an accidental murder by one of the students, with almost no way to determine who it was.
-Komaeda's plan was for them to either mistake it for a true suicide and vote him the culprit, or choose the wrong person as the accidental culprit, killing them all and letting the culprit go free.
-However, through his protagonist powers and some guidance from her, Hinata reveals that the culprit was really Nanami.
+To say nothing of the Chapter 5 murder, in which, after finding out that the cast is actually former members of the terrorist organization Super High School Level Despair, Komaeda uses his Ultimate Luck to rig his death to murder all of them except the traitor (who he didn't actually know the identity of, by the way) who he viewed as the only innocent one, and therefore the only one who deserved to "graduate."
+The death is originally seen as a suicide, before it's revealed that it was really an accidental murder by one of the students, with almost no way to determine who it was.
+Komaeda's plan was for them to either mistake it for a true suicide and vote him the culprit, or choose the wrong person as the accidental culprit, killing them all and letting the culprit (the traitor) go free.
+However, through his protagonist powers and some guidance from her, Hinata reveals that the culprit and traitor was really Chiaki Nanami.
 She faces her execution stoically, leaving Hinata without either of his two closest friends on the island, and burdened with the knowledge of his and the other's pasts.
 Thanks, Komaeda.

 Used in one quest in Arcanum: Of Steamworks & Magick Obscura: Wrath, an insane wizard jealous of Sharpe the apothecary and his wife, commits suicide with a glass of poisoned wine in the hope that Sharpe will be blamed for his death.